The Annual Report for Fiscal Year 2022-2023 will be published February 29, 2024.

 Welcome to your online guide to the Finance Department.
-Here's our latest Comprehensive Annual Financial Report for FY ending June 30, 2020, and the final Adopted Operating Budget starting July 1, 2022.
+Here's our latest Annual Comprehensive Financial Report for FY ending June 30, 2022, and the final Adopted Operating Budget starting July 1, 2022.
 Monterey City Council adopted the Budget for FY 2022-2023 at the June 29, 2022 Council Meeting, and the Final Budget Book is posted.

 We are responsible for managing and executing all of the financial management functions for the City.
-Information includes the City's Comprehensive Annual Financial Report (CAFR), City fees and charges, budget data for the current year and prior years, and City ordinances pertaining to the Business License Tax, Visitor Accommodation Facilities Tax, including Transient Occupancy Tax (TOT), and Utility Users Tax.
+Information includes the City's Annual Comprehensive Financial Report, City fees and charges, budget data for the current year and prior years, and City ordinances pertaining to the Business License Tax, Visitor Accommodation Facilities Tax, including Transient Occupancy Tax (TOT), and Utility Users Tax.

 The Finance Administration section is responsible for the overall management and supervision of the Finance Department divisions and specific programs briefly discussed below.
 This section is also responsible for the Purchasing function which includes ensuring compliance with formal bid requirements, processing of all City purchase orders, and the development and maintenance of purchasing polices and procedures published in the Purchasing Policies and Procedures Manual.
 In addition, the Budget function falls under the purview of Finance Administration.
 This includes the coordination of the budget development process, budget control and compliance, developing and publishing of budget reports and documents, long range financial planning and forecasting.